Decompilation pipeline

 // ...

-objects, as well as action containers, which allow grouping actions into a sequence.
-The code snippets contains two of these: ActionRestartGroup
+objects and containers that allow grouping actions into a sequence.
+The code snippets has two of these: ActionRestartGroup

 and ActionGroup